gypsydave5/gypsydave5.github.io/_posts/2014-07-12-destructuring.md

 array of the key-value pair.
 Ruby Monk's solution used that fact to use the method `#first` on the array, to get the first element (the key) out.

-But, by chance, my solution worked by taking splitting the array by telling the block for map that it would be getting two arguments - checking with the good people on the #ruby channel on IRC (a chap called bannisterfiend to be precise), this is [*destructuring*][destructuring], binding a set of values to
+But, by chance, my solution worked - it split the array by telling the block for map that it would be getting two arguments - checking with the good people on the #ruby channel on IRC (a chap called bannisterfiend to be precise), this is [*destructuring*][destructuring], binding a set of values to